awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create_deploy_docker-eblocal.md

 [1]+  Exit 5                  eb local run
 ```

 The EB CLI attempts to stop each running container gracefully with Docker commands\.
-If you need to stop a process immediately, press **Ctrl\-C** again\.
+If you need to stop a process immediately, press **Ctrl\+C** again\.

 After you stop the applications, the Docker containers should also stop running\.
 Verify this with `docker ps`: